 To be a little more explicit, we can put forward a “fictitious” example taken from daily life.
 Then we will come back to our main subject, freediving.

 Let’s imagine that you have insomnia and frequent nightmares.
-You identify these sleep problems as being caused by a conflicting relationship with a co-worker.
+You identify these sleep problems as being caused by a conflicting relationship with your boss.

-Option 2: You contact your hierarchy and/or undertake to review the relationship with your colleague during a frank conversation.
+Option 2: You contact the superior of your boss hierarchy and/or undertake to review this relationship during a frank conversation.
 Tensions subside, and your relationship is normalized.
 Little by little, your nights improve, and you find sleep again.

 In both cases, you find sleep because you are more relaxed.
 But in option 1, the stress stimuli are still present, and you have learned to “deal with it”.
 In option 2, the stressful stimuli have disappeared.
 The definition of relaxation is, therefore, quite different in the two situations.